ioccc-src/winner/1993/rince/design.md

 	...	  ...
 ```

 This does of course have the odd problem with clashes.
-What if we want to
+What if we want to roll
-roll two down boulders down simultaneously towards the same square.
+two boulders down simultaneously towards the same square.
+I perform no
-I perform no buffering, and so this situation is just a 'fight it out' and
+buffering, and so this situation is just a 'fight it out' and let which ever
-let which ever transition has priority win.
-Such a case may produce the
+transition has priority win.
+Such a case may produce the following change of
-following change of maps (depending on which 'roll' transition is used
+maps (depending on which 'roll' transition is used first).
-first).

 ```
 	o.o			..o	    o..